Catalog: Rockland BOCES (WR)

 This is an ONLINE course.
 Candidates applying for New York State certification/license, or are have an active registration in TEACH, in New York State, must complete two hours of course work in the **UPDATED** Identification and Reporting of Child Abuse and Maltreatment in accordance with Education Law.
 Rockland BOCES is providing a two-hour fully online certification course that fulfills this requirement.
 A certificate will be issued to participants at the completion of this course as well as an electronic upload of completion directly to TEACH.

-Participants register thru Frontline.
+Participants register and pay thru Frontline.
 Upon receipt of payment, each registrant will receive an online account.

 Usernames, enrollment password for the course, and link to the course are then emailed to the student.
 Students may begin the course when they receive their account information.
 Participants do not have to wait until the date posted on this registration.